clemgrim/jquery-paginator/README.md

 This plugin handle the pagination for elements inside a list :
 * it creates a bootstrap pagination
 * it handles show / hide of items while user click
-* you can apply filter to your items, to update pagination
+* you can apply filter on your items, to update pagination

 ```html
 <div class="block odd">